 Spend a day exploring the surrounding area

-There are some awesome things to do near Cannon Beach and Seaside and, if you have the time, you should definitely consider including these in your Oregon Coast itinerary
+There are some awesome things to do in Cannon Beach and Seaside and, if you have the time, you should definitely consider including these in your Oregon Coast itinerary

 Stop by Hug Point State Recreation Site to check out the beach, sea caves, tide pools and a seasonal waterfall that spills onto the beach after heavy rain.
 It’s amazing to imagine the stagecoaches which used to travel along the beach before the highway was built.